hummingbird-project/hummingbird-docs/Hummingbird.docc/Jobs/JobsGuide.md

 jobService.push(job)
 ```

 Alternatively you can create a job using a ``Jobs/JobName``.
 This associates a type with a name, but that type can be used multiple times with different job names.
+Remember each job should have a unique job name.

 ```swift
 let printStringJob = JobName<String>("Print String")